ChrisWhealy/edge-cdn-store/README.md

 # PoC Edge CDN Cache

-A CDN Edge reverse proxy PoC.
+A CDN Edge reverse proxy PoC based on Cloudflare's [Pingora Framework](https://github.com/cloudflare/pingora).

 The proposal is described [here](./docs/proposal.md)

 ## Generate TLS Certificate

-This PoC assumes that your server certificate and private key are located in the `./keys` directory as `server.crt` and `server.pem`.
+This PoC requires your server certificate and private key are located in the `./keys` directory as `server.crt` and `server.pem`.

 ## Usage